metasong/iam-data/documents/You Don't Know JS: Scope & Closures _154.md

 The with statement takes an object, one which has zero or more properties, and **treats that object as if it is a wholly separate lexical scope**, and thus the object's properties are treated as lexically defined identifiers in that "scope".

-> **Note**: Even though a with block treats an object like a lexical scope, a normal var declaration inside that with block will not be scoped to that with block, but instead the containing function scope.
+> **Note**: Even though a with block treats an object like a lexical scope, a normal var declaration inside that with block will not be scoped to that with block, but instead the containing function scope. when we used o2 as the "scope", it had no such a "identifier" in it, and so the normal rules of LHS identifier look-up (see Chapter 1) occurred.

+Neither the "scope" of o2, nor the scope of foo(..), nor the global scope even, has an a identifier to be found, so when a = 2 is executed, it results in the automatic-global being created (since we're in non-strict mode).

+in the pessimistic sense, most of those optimizations it would make are pointless if eval(..) or with are present, so it simply doesn't perform the optimizations at all.
+Two mechanisms in JavaScript can "cheat" lexical scope: eval(..) and with.
+The former can modify existing lexical scope (at runtime) by evaluating a string of "code" which has one or more declarations in it.
+The latter essentially creates a whole new lexical scope (again, at runtime) by treating an object reference as a "scope" and that object's properties as scoped identifiers.

+The downside to these mechanisms is that it defeats the Engine's ability to perform compile-time optimizations regarding scope look-up, because the Engine has to assume pessimistically that such optimizations will be invalid.
+Code will run slower as a result of using either feature.
+Don't use them.